This post may contain affiliate links. Please see my disclosure policy for details.

 If you were interested in learning about the Nubian people beyond their colourful houses, it may be better to get an insight into their long history of civilisations at the Nubian Museum.

-Built in 1997, it has three floors of antiquities since the Pharaonic era and takes you on a journey of this complex and unique part of the world.
+Built in 1997, it has three floors of antiquities since the Pharaonic era and takes you on a journey to this complex and unique part of the world.

 Don’t miss a visit to Aswan in Egypt